troydaniels/cinema-guide-api/README.md

 ####/cinema/
 Allows: GET, POST

-Lists all cinemas, or allows the creation of a new cinema
+Lists all cinemas, or allows the creation of a new cinema.

 ####/movie/
 Allows: POST

-Allows the creation of a new movie
+Allows the creation of a new movie.

 ####/cinema/{identifier}
 Allows: GET, PUT, DELETE

 Lists cinema-specific information, for a non-case sensitive cinema name or id number.
 Also allows for editing or deletion of these records.
-Note: The string "suburb" (case insensitive) is reserved, and should not be used as a cinema name
+Note: The string "suburb" (case insensitive) is reserved, and should not be used as a cinema name.

 ####/movies/{identifier}
 Allows: GET, PUT, DELETE